jazonshou/HolonomicLibDocs/source/Docs/Intro/GettingStarted.rst

 **********************

 - Must have a mecanum or X-Drive chassis
-- Must have 3 tracking wheels that are capable of using OkapiLib's odometry
+- Must have 3 tracking wheels that are capable of using OkapiLib's odometry or GPS sensor